Kirron Kher

-Kirron Anupam Kher (also Kiran or, Kiron, born 14 June 1952) is an Indian politician, actress, television personality, singer, and entertainment producer.
-She is a member of the Bharatiya Janata Party and in May 2014 was elected to the Lok Sabha, the lower house of Indian Parliament, from Chandigarh.
+Kirron Anupam Kher (also Kiran or, Kiron, born 14 June 1952) is an Indian politician, former actress, television personality, singer, and entertainment producer known for her work in Hindi films and television.
+She is a member of the Bharatiya Janata Party and was a Member of Parliament in the Lok Sabha, the lower house of Indian Parliament, from Chandigarh, from 2014 to 2024.
 Through her film career, she is the recipient of two National Film Awards and a Lux Style Award, and has received four Filmfare Award nominations.

 Early life

-Kiran Thakar Singh Sandhu was born on 14 June 1952 in Bangalore, Mysore State, India into a Punjabi Jat family and grew up in Chandigarh.
+Kiran Singh was born on 14 June 1952 in Bangalore, Mysore State, India into a Punjabi Sikh family and grew up in Chandigarh.
 During the period of her first marriage to Gautam Berry, she was known as 'Kiran Berry'.
 When she married Anupam Kher, she resumed her maiden name and also added her latest husband's surname, being known as 'Kiran Thakar Singh Kher'.
 In later life, she developed a firm belief in numerology, and in 2003 (aged 51), she changed her name from "Kiran" to "Kirron" based on numerological calculations, dropped her maiden names, and came to be known as 'Kirron Kher.'
 She is sometimes known as 'Grandma India.'

 Kirron has one brother and two sisters.
 Her brother, the artist Amardeep Singh Sandhu, died in 2003.
 One of her sisters is the Arjuna Award–winning badminton player, Kanwal Thakar Kaur.
 Her other sister, Sharanjit Kaur Sandhu, is the wife of a retired senior officer of the Indian Navy.

 Kirron went to school in Jabalpur, Madhya Pradesh, and completed her school education in Chandigarh, and then graduated from the Department of Indian Theatre of Panjab University, Chandigarh.